freenas/freenas-docs/userguide/sharing.rst

-To grow a zvol based LUN, go to :menuselection:`Storage --> Volumes --> View Volumes`, highlight the zvol to be grown, and click its "Edit zvol" button.
+To grow a zvol based LUN, go to :menuselection:`Storage --> Volumes --> View Volumes`, highlight the zvol to be grown, and click :guilabel:`Edit zvol`.
 In the example shown in
 :numref:`Figure %s <iscsi_zvol_lun_fig>`,
 the current size of the zvol named *zvol1* is 4GB.